What are the longest-running West End plays?

-While the West End has a vibrant culture of staging a variety of different plays throughout, occasionally, one must-see hit will stick around longer than its counterparts.
-Here are eight of the longest-running plays ever to run in the West End, and why they were so successful.
+While West End plays vary in tone and story, a must-see hit will stick around longer than its counterparts.
+Here are eight of the longest-running West End plays ever to run nd why they were so successful.
+Take a read of the longest-running musicals ever in London.

 8: There’s A Girl in my Soup (March 1966 – 1973)